-Why Nebraska Medicine for Heart Failure Treatment
+Why Nebraska Medicine for Heart Failure Treatment?

-Be Evaluated by the Field’s Leading Experts
+Be Evaluated By the Field’s Leading Experts

-We're not only treating patients.
-We're also conducting the studies for the next generation of drugs and procedures related to keeping your heart healthy.
+We're not only treating patients, we're also conducting the studies for the next generation of drugs and procedures related to keeping your heart healthy.

 A team of experts meet weekly to review each patient's case and determine the best advanced heart failure therapy, including cardiac rehabilitation, cardiac imaging experts, social work coordinators, psychologists, financial service representatives, pharmacists and dietitians.
-Our dedicated heart failure educators also are available to inpatients as well as outpatients to answer any questions, follow your progress and assist with self-care.
+Our dedicated heart failure educators are also available to inpatients as well as outpatients to answer any questions, follow your progress and assist with self care.

-We Offer a Multitude of Weapons
+We Offer a Multitude of Leading Therapies

 Our heart failure experts will follow you closely and develop a customized treatment plan that may include advanced medical therapies, ventricular assist devices, artificial hearts or a heart transplant.
 The goal is to reverse cardiac damage, improve survival, minimize symptoms and, ultimately, enhance your quality of life through heart failure education, exercise, healthy lifestyle counseling and diet education.
-In many cases, our heart failure team may be able to preserve the function of your heart with the goal of extending your life, and for some help you live long enough to make you eligible for a heart transplant.
+In many cases, our heart failure team may be able to preserve the function of your heart with the goal of extending your life, and for some, help you live long enough to make you eligible for a heart transplant.

 Accreditations and Awards